lmeng2857/wildfire-tracker/README.md

-# Expense Tracker
+# OpenLayers_React_WildfireTracker
-> A simple React Web project built with NASA EONET API and OpenLayers .
+> A simple React Web project built with NASA EONET API and OpenLayers
 > Live demo [_here_]().
 - A self-contained React web project constructed with HTML, CSS, and JavaScript.
 -